-The lucky winners were announced on the evening of Monday 4 September on stage from The Dorchester, Park Lane; view the nominees and winners below.
+The lucky winners were announced on the evening of Monday 4 September in London; view the nominees and winners below.

 All the winners, pictures and gossip from the evening will feature in TV Choice magazine, on sale Tuesday 12 September.

 WINNER!
 Ant & Dec’s Saturday Night Takeaway, ITV

 It’s five in a row for Ant & Dec and their show that pays homage to the golden era of light entertainment.
 For their 2017 series they were joined by Scarlett Moffatt, and the duo made sure the show went out on a high, with a series finale broadcast live from Main Street at Walt Disney World in Orlando, Florida.

 All Round To Mrs Brown’s, BBC1

 BEST FAMILY DRAMA